"Work is love made visible."

 ● Ways we can build our strength: physical, mental, emotional, spiritual

 ● Ways we can be flexible: not only in our hamstrings, but going through the flow of our day

 ● Ways we can be agile: like a child who falls down and bounces right back up

 ● Ways we can savor: an exhale that takes us into a hip circle of remembering the gift of being a woman

 ● Ways we can love and honor what is — as it is — and still dare to dream bigger dreams

 ● Ways we can say YES.

-A Qoya class is different because it speaks to all the different levels of awareness in a woman: physical body, mental state, emotions, spiritual connection and energy and addresses the whole woman.
-As an instructor, you speak to Her as whole, lacking in nothing and from the deepest part of your own awareness, speak to that in Her.
-Imagine a whole world where that's how we related to one another seeing the human and divine aspects in each amazing woman.
+A Qoya class is different because it speaks to all the different levels of awareness in a woman: physical body, mental state, emotions, spiritual connection, and energy.
+As an instructor, you speak to each woman as whole, lacking in nothing.
+Imagine a world in which that's how we relate to one another, seeing the human and divine aspects in each amazing woman.

 Do I have to attend the Initiation Teacher Training in person?